Looks like your cart is empty. Compare Travel Backpacks

 One of the most-requested features from our customers was the ability to stow shoulder straps when not in use.
 Here's how to hide away the Laptop Backpack's shoulder straps for more security.

-To stow your straps, unclip the Duraflex buckles at the bottom of the bag and tuck the straps into the velcro compartment on the back panel.
-When you're ready to reattach the straps, hook the buckles to the webbing loops at the base of the bag (not the plastic D-rings).
-For a demonstration, scroll up to the video at the top of this page.
+To stow your straps, unclip the Duraflex buckles at the bottom of the bag and tuck the straps into the velcro compartment on the back panel:

-Hideaway straps are especially useful if you need to gate check your bag on a small regional jet.
+Hideaway straps are especially useful if you're forced to check a bag at your gate.
 Whenever your bag leaves your hands, it's nice to stow away pieces that might get caught on something and cause damage.

-Along with the velcro section to stow your straps, note a pass-through sleeve on the back of the Laptop Backpack.
+Along with the velcro section to stow your straps, an important feature is the pass-through sleeve on the back of the Laptop Backpack.

 Use this sleeve to slide your backpack on the handle of a rolling suitcase.